 Attendance and participation at our seminars and other events is a requirement.
 Above all, Mannkal values entrepreneurialism and enthusiasm for a free and open society.
 We consider students from across all faculties and departments.
 Course marks are one consideration, but this should not exclude students who have made contributions in other areas.

 Places are subject to availability and may change without notice.
 Applications are accepted and assessed on continual, rolling basis throughout the year.
-However, we must stress that the sooner you get your application, the better your chances are.
+Candidates who submit their application early have a higher likelihood of receiving an internship placement.

 Friday, 29th June 2018